nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 So in that case is not only varying the training set, but all the available amount of data for building the model.

-something | somenthing
+Learning curves | ROC
 :-------:|:----------:|
 ![alt](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/variation_training_set/l.png)    | ![alt](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/variation_training_set/i.png)

 Is apreciable an increasing of accuracy with the increasing of the percentage of the data available, starting with a low score in the initial step due to the too low statistiscs, reaching a plateau in higher percentage.
+Therefore the choice of cutting the whole datset up to just 50000 rows was a quite good approximation.

 Moreover in that final case are plotted together training, validation and testing scores, as shown in the plot legend.
 The values of the three scores remain similar after every changing step.